cdefiesta/SecurityDevice/README.md

 Any input longer than one digit, or is not an integer will be quietly ignored and the code will continue as normal.

+### Part two ###

-Part two of the program tests how easy or difficult it is for an intruder to unlock the lock without actually knowing the code.
+This program tests how easy or difficult it is for an intruder to unlock the lock without actually knowing the code.
 In this code, we are testing to see how efficient inputting in random numbers into the device using a random number generator.

 ### How to run program ###